Everything You’ll Need

 Install Transition Strips

-At doorways and where hardwood meets another flooring type (like tile or carpet), install the appropriate transition strips.
-These include T-moldings, reducers, or threshold transitions depending on the height and material of the adjacent flooring.
+Use transition strips at doorways and where hardwood meets other floors like tile or carpet.
+Choose T-moldings, reducers, or threshold transitions based on the height and type of the other flooring.

 Leave Room for Movement

-When nailing or gluing down trim, make sure not to fasten it directly to the hardwood flooring.
-Doing so can restrict expansion and contraction and may lead to buckling.
-All trim should be secured to the wall or subfloor—not the floating floor itself.
+When attaching trim, don’t fasten it to the hardwood floor.
+This prevents expansion and contraction issues and avoids buckling.
+Trim should be secured to the wall or subfloor, not the floating floor.

 Step 9: Clean and Inspect Your Floor